 At the other end of the value spectrum, PR executives also rank leadership (52%) and creativity (38%) above basic measurement.
-These territories provide fertile ground for future growth, but they are even harder to quantify.
+These territories provide fertile ground for future growth, but they are even harder to quantify, especially by marketers, who don't appear to value leadership from PR.